 This may not seem like an obvious expense, and it may not be depending on your attitude toward your home and belongings.
 Purchasing a high caliber vacuum for pet hair may not be an absolute need for you and your family, but if you feel it is important, then that will be an added expense.
 This is just an example of financing your pet and thinking about what you may need in the home.
 Cleaning supplies, air purifiers, replacement furniture, fencing, gates, and more should be something you think about before getting your new pet.

 If you plan on traveling, you may have the option of taking your pet with you.
 If not, you will need to find a reliable pet sitter or kennel, and this is certainly not low-cost.
 Some veterinarian offices have boarding services as well.
 If you are a family that travels often, think about if you will be able to take Fido along or if you will have to board him each time.

-You may know of a professional groomer that has reasonable prices, or you may opt to take them to a veterinarian’s office or a pet supply store (some national chains have pet grooming on site).
-On average, it can cost less than one hundred dollars for one visit, but that is just one visit.
+You may know of a professional groomer that has reasonable prices, or you may opt to take them to a veterinarian’s office or a pet supply store (some national chains have pet grooming on-site).
 Over time, it can get expensive, especially if they need other things done besides the typical shampoo, trim, and drying.